TSMC

 - Business model: Pure-play semiconductor foundry: TSMC manufactures chips designed by customers rather than competing with them by selling its own branded processors.

-- AI relevance: Leading-edge process technology, high-performance-computing revenue, CoWoS advanced packaging, high-bandwidth-memory integration, and global AI accelerator supply.
+- AI relevance: Advanced process technology, high-performance-computing demand, CoWoS advanced packaging, high-bandwidth-memory integration, and global AI accelerator supply.

 Foundry Model

 This model reshaped the semiconductor economy.
-It let companies such as NVIDIA, AMD, Apple, Broadcom, Qualcomm, and many cloud or AI-chip teams rely on outside fabrication instead of owning leading-edge fabs.
-The result is a distributed AI hardware stack: model labs and platform companies depend on accelerator designers; accelerator designers depend on foundries, packaging, memory, substrates, equipment, and power.
+It lets companies such as NVIDIA, AMD, Apple, Broadcom, Qualcomm, cloud providers, and custom AI-chip teams rely on outside fabrication instead of owning leading-edge fabs.
+The result is a distributed AI compute stack: model labs and platform companies depend on accelerator designers; accelerator designers depend on foundries, packaging, memory, substrates, semiconductor equipment, utilities, and power.

 Why It Matters for AI Compute